While You Were Sleeping Senators Took the First Step Toward Obamacare Repeal

 The Senate “vote-a-rama” on proposed amendments to the budget resolution Republicans are using to authorize the repeal of Obamacare ground to a relatively early end shortly after 1 a.m.
 Thursday morning.
-Then 51 of 52 Senate Republicans voted for the resolution (only Rand Paul bucked party discipline, reflecting his opposition to repealing Obamacare without a replacement plan being in place).
+Going into the session, there was a sense that Democrats might be able to use the vote-a-rama to highlight growing divisions among the GOP over when and how they hoped to enact the repeal.
+But in the end, party unity held: 51 of 52 Senate Republicans voted for the resolution (only Rand Paul bucked party discipline, reflecting his opposition to repealing Obamacare without a replacement plan being in place).
 No Democrats crossed the line to vote for it, though Diane Feinstein was absent following surgery.

-All 17 amendments that were brought to the floor during the vote-a-rama were defeated.
+All 17 amendments that were brought to the floor during the vote-a-rama – an open-ended process where senators of both parties are free to propose them – were defeated.
 Most were offered by Democrats, and it became apparent early on that the resolution’s sponsor, Senate Budget Committee chairman Mike Enzi, was aggressively pursuing points of order against the amendments as non-germane to a budget resolution (most of them actually sought to safeguard this or that program or health care service from being cut or eliminated in the subsequent reconciliation bill).
 That meant 60 votes were needed to waive the objection and pass the amendment.

 During the course of the vote-a-rama Republicans senators who were expected to offer an amendment to put off the deadline for a reconciliation bill from late January to early March announced they were backing off, based on assurances from leadership that the deadlines could be adjusted later.